krautsalad/docker-holland/README.md

 Cron-Managed Holland Database Backup.

 **docker-holland** is an Alpine-based Docker container that periodically runs the [Holland backup program](https://hollandbackup.org/) using cron.
-It provides an easy way to automate database backups with Holland and is preconfigured for both `mysqldump` and `pgdump`.
+It provides an easy way to automate database backups with Holland and is preconfigured for `mongodump`, `mysqldump` and `pgdump`.

 ## Configuration